NontoxicPrint.com

 Source: UIC Health and Safety in the Arts Library

-The dilution ventilation approach underlying expensive extraction systems was a temporary and inefficient answer.
+The dilution ventilation approach underlying expensive extraction systems may be seen as temporary and inefficient answer; often local extraction is an additional requirement when using VOCs in a professional setting.
 Toxicologists fail to agree on safe exposure levels for solvents but insist that even small amounts of inhaled solvent vapors can be harmful.
-As a result, over the past 20 years, safe and reliable alternatives to solvent based methods have been established for all major printmaking disciplines and are now being used in print studios around the world.
+As a result, over the past 20 years, safe and reliable alternatives to solvent based methods have been established in painting, and for all major printmaking disciplines and are now being used in print studios around the world.
+Stanford scientists found that the impact of solvent vapors on human health is 1000 times greater in an indoor environment, rather than outdoors.
+This may well explain why ill health still occurs, despite the widespread adoption of more or less elaborate ventilation systems in professional print shops.

 Major innovations include: